Microsoft/azure-docs.cs-cz/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Aplikace MSIX

-Aplikace uložená v souboru MSIX.
+Aplikace uložená v.
+Soubor MSIX

 ## <a name="msix-package"></a>Balíček MSIX